 Impressed: I am most optimistic that much dwelling activity, our work, and many cultural assets can be performed and stored in a very small device.
 That we may be able to dematerialize.
 That things that are important to the mind and heart could require little material or energy, and that nature, which is important to our animal self would not be consumed by what becomes important to us.

 - What do you think is ahead for green architecture?

 The style or fashion to appear green will make consumption of green stuff a conspicuous form of status until everybody has some.

 That the cost of materials and energy will become so high that, by necessity, using so much of it will become less important.
 We will all live with much less stuff, and look for other things to do.
 Perhaps the look of re-use, of salvage.
 It will be OK that every day inside is not 72 degrees.

 Nearly all, perhaps everything that makes being human worthwhile has not changed in 500 years.
 Likely 100,000.
 I’m not speaking of medicine, abundant food or women’s equality.
 I am referring to the possibilities of the heart and mind.

 That it becomes cool to have nothing.
 High social status will be attained by having something interesting to think about, something powerful to feel about, someone to do it with, and some others to enjoy watching doing their version of it.
 That our focus will be on being alive, the richness of nature, and our affinity with creatures, plants, water, clouds, and rocks.

-Green Architecture will be a nearly empty, translucent semi porous white cube with images and sound.
-Or a cover of a few banana leaves with a fire and stories.
+Green Architecture will be a nearly empty, translucent semi porous white cube augmented with images and sound.
+Or a hut covered with a few banana leaves with a fire and stories.
 The New Modern will be 100,000 years old, but it will be this long term green attitude that will allow 8 billion humans advantages we haven't seen since we were a small tribe.